tmanley1985/blog/content/collections/posts/get-to-the-point-free.md

 tags:
 - functional programming
 - point free
-- eta conversion
 - tacit programming
 ---

-No one likes to repeat themselves.

-Whether it's in software, conversation or the fifth grade, we admonish repetition in favor of abstraction.
+Whether it's in software, conversation or the fifth grade - no one likes to repeat themselves.

+As software developers we're admonished against repetition and counseled instead to seek abstraction.
+Functional programmers are especially enamored with abstraction and have several techniques to help aid them achieve modularity.

 **Point free style** or **tacit programming** is a way of defining functions that doesn't explicitly identify it's parameters.